pothie/ProjectEuler/README.md

 The motivation for starting Project Euler, and its continuation, is to provide a platform for the inquiring mind to delve into unfamiliar areas and learn new concepts in a fun and recreational context.

 # My approach
 I program my solutions based on the descriptions of each problem on Hackerrank, which is an extension of the original problems.
-I included the original problems from ProjectEuler website to my files.
+I included the original problems from ProjectEuler website in the description of each file.